wp-plugins/soundcloud-is-gold/readme.txt

 = To Do List =

-* v2.1: new UI.
+* v2.2: new UI.
-* V2.1: Advance Settings (change background color and comments color, playcounts, buy link, font, wmode, etc, show/hide styled shortcode, number of tracks per page)
+* V2.2: Advance Settings (change background color and comments color, playcounts, buy link, font, wmode, etc, show/hide styled shortcode, number of tracks per page)
-* v2.1: url attribute for shortcode: easier for people using the shortcode manually.
+* v2.2: url attribute for shortcode: easier for people using the shortcode manually.
-* v2.1: user attribute for shortcode: display the latest track.
-* v2.1: other soundcloud shortcode conflict fix (jetpack)
+* v2.2: other soundcloud shortcode conflict fix (jetpack)
-* Add Widget
 * Add Soundcloud default Width to the options
 * Trigger live preview when changing Soundcloud user name
 * Live search while typing a name in the user name field.
 So if you're looking for someone it's kind of easier.